fullstackreact/30-days-of-react/day-01/post.md

 [React](https://facebook.github.io/react/) is a JavaScript library for building user interfaces.
 It is the view layer for web applications.

 At the heart of all React applications are **components**.
 These are self-contained pieces of UI that when put together, make up the web application.
-A component can be as small as a button or an input field, or as large as a Form component that contains smaller Button and Input components.
-The entire React app is often a parent component that contains all other components.
+A component can be as small as a button or an input field, or a Form component that contains smaller Button and Input components.

 Process of building React apps is writing and organizing small components into larger structures, making sure that individual components are flexible and reusable, but also consistent.